rap1ds/possibly/README.md

 ## Wait, what?
 Map, filter, every and co. are array methods.
 How do they apply to Option structure?

 Think Option as an array with either one or none elements.
 E.g. map over `Some` is same as mapping over an array with only one element.
-And in fact, the Option library doesn't implement `map`, `filter` etc. methods, it uses the native array counterparts.
+And in fact, the Option library doesn't implement its own `map`, `filter` etc. methods, instead it uses native array methods.